 Electric properties of a sample can be mapped using AFM probes with conducting coatings, when AC or DC bias is applied between the AFM tip and the sample.
 Contact mode or lift mode can be used for this purpose.

 A number of specific AFM experiments such as studies of piezoresponse (Piezoresponse Force Microscopy), capacitance (Scanning Capacitance Microscopy) and measurements of DC/AC current (conducting AFM, tunneling AFM, current-sensing AFM, etc) are performed in contact mode AFM.

 The measured currents can lie in the range of 100 fA for Tunneling AFM to 1A for SSRM.
-However, it is generally not recommended to exceed the 200 nA current limit for coated probe tips.
-The Pt coating offers good resistance to wear and electromigration firmness.
-Tip radii of Pt coated probes vary from < 40 nm for the low-noise DPE series down to < 20 for the high-resoltuon DPER series.
+However, it is generally not recommended to exceed the 200 nA current limit for coated AFM probe tips.
+The conductive diamond coating of the DMD series ensures the highest tip lifetime in this demanding application.
+The Pt coating offers acceptable resistance to wear and electromigration firmness.
+AFM tip radii of Pt coated AFM probes vary from < 40 nm for the low-noise DPE series down to < 20 nm for the high-resolution DPER series.

 Electric Measurements in Oscillatory Modes

-Among the serious limitations of Electrical Force Microscopy are the sensitivity and signal to noise ratio.
-Enlargement of the probe tip radius can increase the area of electrical interaction and improve these parameters, but this improvement leads to a loss of resolution in both topography and EFM imaging.
-The novel DPE probe consists of a special structure of conductive layers, which provides a more stable electrical signal and less noise with little impact on resolution.
+Among the serious limitations of Electrical Force Microscopy are the sensitivity and signal-to-noise ratio.
+Enlargement of the AFM probe tip radius can increase the area of electrical interaction and improve these parameters, but this improvement leads to a loss of resolution in both topography and EFM imaging.
+The novel DPE AFM probe consists of a special structure of conductive layers, which provides a more stable electrical signal and less noise with little impact on resolution.